Photo credit: Pixabay.com

 It’s probable that a person “falls in love for the first time” because of the physical presence of the other as resembling somebody, whether real or imagined, whom he or she idolizes or had a crush, whether a celebrity, a friend, former classmate or office mate or anybody he or she had been attracted to.
 The person’s wish list of an ideal romantic partner immediately become active during the first encounter and “falls in love” with somebody he or she has not been known acquainted with.

-Physical attractiveness has always been a top criteria in choosing a dating partner.
+Physical attractiveness has always been a top criterion in choosing a dating partner.
 Based on many research studies, the following physical traits are generally attractive to women:

 1. Taller than the Female Partner